-Most people believe that if they have not acquired a second language by age 20, that there is no point in trying.
+Learning another language – Most people believe that if they have not acquired a second language by age 20, there is no point in trying.
 This could not be farther from the truth.
-Learning a second language is a lifelong process which takes determination and perseverance, something that adults are quite good at.
-With technology today, most adult learners will be learning from the comforts of their own home and this provides ample opportunities to take the language leap of faith and start learning a new language.
+Learning another language is a lifelong process that takes determination and perseverance, something that adults are quite good at.
+With technology today, most adult learners will be learning from the comforts of their own homes and this provides ample opportunities to take the language leap of faith and start learning a new language.

 Motivation and Consistency

 A language is a powerful tool that adults use to communicate with colleagues and clients at work.
 It helps people to think creatively and helps you to work on becoming a better problem solver.
 It also makes you a wonderful candidate for promotion in a globalized world.
 Adults make great language learners because they are focused on the end goal.

 As an online learner, you can control your schedule at a time convenient to you and maximize how much time you study each week.
 Easy access to online resources means that you can sit down for a one-to-one session right after work without having to embark on a long commute to a Language school.

 You will learn best through repetition and a variety of teaching methods that our private tutors use that you can find here.

 Adults acquire another language by inferencing.
 They have the advantage of already knowing a language that they can use to apply it to when trying to understand a new one.